Water & Wastewater

 Northeast Water Purification Plant Expansion

 Northeast Water Purification Plant Expansion Houston, Texas DCCM partnered with the Houston Waterworks Team to perform a progressive design-build project to expand the existing City of Houston Northeast Water Purification Plant from 80 million gallons per day to 400 million gallons per day treatment capacity.
 DCCM was responsible for the structural and mechanical design of the new raw water intake pump station, located 1,000 feet offshore in the middle of Lake Houston.
 It has an access bridge and pump station platform with ten 1,000-horsepower vertical turbine pumps capable of delivering up to 560 million gallons per day (ultimate capacity) of raw water from Lake Houston to the Northeast Water Purification Plant.
 DCCM performed structural design modeling and simulation of a 30,000-square-foot pump station platform that supported the pump facility building, pump equipment, piping and electrical switchgears, and process mechanical design to install ten 1,000-horsepower vertical turbine pumps with two 96-inch header pipes, control valves, and a 25-ton bridge crane.
 The intake pump station platform is 13 feet above normal water level and 250 feet long by 120 feet wide, supported on a cast-in-place 1-foot-thick concrete deck with 3.5-foot-deep grade beams.
 DCCM designed and analyzed the intake pump station using the finite element program Structural Analysis and Designing Program.
 Dynamic analyses were also performed to verify the platform’s dynamic behavior under pump dynamic loads during operation.
 Bentley 3D models were used in the final design by structural, architectural, process mechanical, piping, plumbing, instrumentation, and electrical design disciplines.
 All design models were integrated to detect conflicts and complete the final product.
-At a Glance 400 million Gallons per Day $165 million Construction Cost Services Service Markets Market
+At a Glance 400 million Gallons per Day $165 million Construction Cost Markets Municipal Services Water & Wastewater Utilities

 IH 45 and SH 6 Water Distribution System Improvements